-Rank Math is an SEO plugin that helps you optimize your content with built-in suggestions based on best SEO practices.
+Here Rank Math is an SEO plugin that helps you optimize your content with built-in suggestions based on the best SEO practices.
 What we like about Rank Math is its easy-to-use interface combined with tons of different customization and features.
-Another thing that we love about this plugin is that some of its free features are already a paid features on other SEO plugins.
+Another thing that we love about this plugin is that some of its free features are paid features on other SEO plugins.
 So if you are trying to find a free SEO plugin, you must try this!

 Here are some of the features of Rank Math: